turingschool-examples/frontend-mod-1-prework/day_7/README.md

 ## Save your day 7 file in git and push to GitHub

-Using the commit message: `day7-exercises.md`, add, commit, and push your changes to GitHub!
+Using the commit message: `Add day 7`, add, commit, and push your changes to GitHub!

 ## Submission